 4 Types of People at Risk of Developing Varicose Veins

 Varicose veins can be caused by weak or damaged valves in the veins.
-The heart pumps blood filled with oxygen and nutrients to the whole body through the arteries.
-Veins then carry the blood from the body back to the heart.
-Veins have valves that act as one-way flaps to prevent blood from flowing backwards as it moves up your legs, against the flow of gravity.
+The heart pumps blood filled with oxygen and nutrients to the whole body through the arteries, and veins then carry the blood from the body back to the heart.
+Veins have valves that act as one-way flaps to prevent blood from flowing backward as it moves up your legs, against the flow of gravity.
 If the valves become weak and the blood doesn’t flow properly through the veins in the legs, blood can pool in the veins and varicose veins can form.

 Many women first develop varicose veins or find that they get worse during pregnancy.
 As a woman’s uterus grows, it puts pressure on the large vein on the right side of the body (the inferior vena cava), which in turn increases pressure in the leg veins.

 Varicose veins are more common in women than in men, and if developed, they tend to get worse with each successive pregnancy and with age.
 There is good news: varicose veins don’t put the mother or baby at any risk and tend to improve after giving birth, especially if they were not present before pregnancy.

 To prevent or minimize varicose veins during pregnancy, consider the following:

 - Exercise daily; it is important to walk around to help blood circulation.

 - Strive to keep within the recommended weight range for the stage of pregnancy.

 2) People that are overweight

 Being overweight can cause a whole slew of health issues.
 Diabetes usually takes the spotlight here, but other problems can result from having all that extra weight — including the appearance of varicose veins.